UW Medicine Bias Reporting Tool

 Why should I use this tool?

-One of the challenges in large organizations is that most instances of unprofessional or harmful behaviors are not reported.
-By having a centralized way to report problems and identify areas and topics that need attention, we can develop more targeted interventions to improve our community.
+One of the challenges in large organizations is that most instances of harmful behaviors are not reported.
+By having a centralized way to identify areas and topics that need attention, we can develop more targeted interventions to improve our community.

 While you may choose to submit an anonymous report we encourage you to share your contact information.
 However, we welcome anonymous reports to enhance our collective knowledge and understanding of the current climate.